semprag/semprag.github.io/reviewers.md

 some alternative reviewers (the template presented by the website when declining a review includes a space to put in such recommendations).

+## Anonymity

+We do not require that submitted papers be anonymous, since this is frequently an unattainable goal.
+However, the author of a paper has the right to remain anonymous to the reviewers throughout the review process.
+In that case, the author will take care to anonymize the paper, and will include in a clearly visible position on the front page the text “Submitted to for anonymous review.”
+The reviewers are then considered under obligation not to attempt to discern the identity of the author.
+Please take this seriously.

 ## The review

 If you accept to be a reviewer of this paper, please read through the